Anti-Vaxxers Banned From Using GoFundMe To Finance Misinformation About Vaccines

-Despite plenty of scientific evidence to contradict their beliefs, the anti-vaxxer movement seems to have been gaining steam of late, with more and more people becoming skeptical about the health risks associated with certain vaccines.
+Despite plenty of scientific evidence to contradict their beliefs, the anti-vaxxer movement seems to have been gaining steam as of late, with more and more people becoming skeptical about the health risks associated with certain vaccines.
 At the same time, the teenage children of anti-vaxxers are growing up and trying to find a way to vaccinate themselves without parental consent, flocking to the internet for advice.

 The spread of misinformation has become of serious concern to many around the world.
 So much so that GoFundMe, a popular crowdfunding website, has decided it will no longer allow anti-vaxxers to use their platform to raise money for this continued spread, according to the Washington Post.